 2G and 3G cellular connectivity are at the heart of many IoT devices that businesses and consumers rely on each day.
 However, North American carriers are expected to continue shutting down their 2G and 3G networks, forcing organizations to find new connectivity options for their IoT devices.
+This has left many wondering exactly when 2G and 3G will be shutdown?
 The carrier network shutdown trend began at the end of 2016 when AT&T eliminated its 2G network, impacting an estimated 10-12 million active 2G connections.
 Since then, many other major carriers have followed suit and are expected to sunset their 2G and even 3G networks, with some shutdowns happening as soon as 2019.

 With 2G and 3G options quickly disappearing, now is the time for IoT solution providers to plan their transition to other connectivity options.
 Otherwise, their IoT devices will be rendered useless as they lose their only network connection option.
 For most organizations, this means migrating to Long Term Evolution (LTE) connectivity options.